Great Western Main Line upgrade: Long distance inter-city services

-The new AT300 units now used on Great Western inter-city services are bi-modal units that are capable of running on lines with and without overhead wires.
+The AT300s now used on Great Western inter-city services are bi-modal units that are capable of running on lines with and without overhead wires.
 This is because of the deferment of the electrification project.
-Despite the initial limit of 125 mph, the increased acceleration and operational efficiency are expected to decrease the journey time from London to Bristol Temple Meads by 22 minutes.
-These new trains bring an estimated 15% increased capacity during the morning peak hours.
-The bi-mode trains will allow inter-city services to operate from London directly to locations in South Wales and South West England, to which electrification does not extend under the current electrification proposals, like Carmarthen, Worcester, Gloucester, Cheltenham and the regions to the southwest of Bristol and Newbury.
-Majority of the fleet are Class 800 units deferred from the Intercity Express Programme which run alongside the Class 802 units, which are essentially a more powerful variant of the Class 800 which are able to cope better with the gradients in Devon and Cornwall.
+Despite the initial limit of 125 mph, the increased acceleration and operational efficiency were expected to decrease the journey time from London to Bristol Temple Meads by 22 minutes.
+The new trains brought an estimated 15% increased capacity during the morning peak hours.
+The bi-mode trains allow inter-city services to operate from London directly to locations in South Wales and South West England, to which electrification does not extend under the current electrification proposals, such as Carmarthen, Worcester, Gloucester, Cheltenham and the regions to the southwest of Bristol and Newbury.

 New servicing facilities for the new fleet have been developed at the London North Pole Depot, the Filton Triangle rail depot in Stoke Gifford and at Maliphant sidings in Swansea.